- DUI Defense

 Criminal charges range in seriousness and potential penalties.
-Read below for explanation of the reasons.
+Read below for an explanation of the reasons.

 |Level of Offense||Incarceration||Fine|